MohanedElDeebGitHub/Giftastic-Graduation-Project/docs/architecture/diagrams/README.md

 The diagrams are written in Mermaid format.
 They can be rendered by:

-1. Opening the `.mmd` files in a Mermaid-compatible editor.
+1. Open the `.mmd` files in a Mermaid-compatible editor.
-2. Pasting the contents into a Markdown document that supports Mermaid diagrams.
+2. Paste the contents into a Markdown document that supports Mermaid diagrams.
-3. Using Mermaid CLI if available:
+3. Use Mermaid CLI if available:

 ```bash
 mmdc -i giftastic_erd.mmd -o giftastic_erd.svg